MicrosoftDocs/azure-devops-docs/docs/test/manual-test-permissions.md

 	- [Visual Studio Test Professional](https://visualstudio.microsoft.com/vs/test-professional/)
 	- [MSDN Platform](https://visualstudio.microsoft.com/msdn-platforms/)

-Users who have one of the above subscritptions can exercise all Test Plans features for no additional charge.
+Users who have one of the above subscriptions can exercise all Test Plans features for no additional charge.
 For more information, see [Compare Visual Studio subscriptions](https://www.visualstudio.com/vs/pricing).

 Non-subscribers must purchase **Basic + Test Plans** to use Test Plans.
 This can be for any specified number of users.